ettoreciarcia/personal-website-hugo/content/posts/08-sharing-my-home-lab.md

 make ping
 ```

 to check that everything is ok.
-If it's not ok, you have probkemi with your configuration of ansible or I can't reach the ec2 instance.
+If it's not ok, you have problem with your configuration of ansible or I can't reach the ec2 instance.

 Now you can finally run